thvoigtmann/mctspy/docs/models.rst

     :members:
     :inherited-members:

+    The non-Gaussian parameter :math:`\alpha_2(t)` is derived from the next-to-leading terms in the :math:`q\to0` limit of the MCT evolution equation.
+This was first derived and discussed in detail in [Fuchs1998]_.

     In essence, we define the following two memory kernels that correspond to those needed for the MCT equations for the NGP: